-40. The Criminal Code of Canada, RSC 1985, c C-46, Part VII prohibits unlawful gaming, betting, lotteries, and games of chance.

-- 41. Gaming properly licensed by a provincial government is lawful in the province of license.
+- 40. The Criminal Code of Canada, RSC 1985, c C-46, Part VII prohibits unlawful gaming, betting, lotteries, and games of chance. - 41.
+Gaming properly licensed by a provincial government is lawful in the province of license.
 Alberta, British Columbia, Ontario and Québec regulate gaming through statutes including the Gaming, Liquor and Cannabis Act, RSA 2000, c G-1, Gaming Control Act, SBC 2002, C-14, the Gaming Control Act, 1992, SO 1992, c 24, and the Act Respecting Lotteries, Publicity Contests and Amusement Machines, 1990, c 46, s 18, L-6 and regulations including but not limited to the Advertising and Marketing Standards for Gambling in British Columbia, the OLG Marketing and Advertising Standard, the Regulation respecting amusement machines, CQLR c L-6, r 1, Lottery Schemes Regulation, CQLR c L-6, r 11, Regulation respecting persons who must respect the conditions for issue and maintenance of a license relative to video lotteries, CQLR c L-6, r 9, Rules respecting video lottery machines, CQLR c L-6, r 3. - 42.
 Gaming operations must be licensed at the provincial level to offer their services to the public.
 There is no exception for online gaming operations inside or outside Canada. - 43.
-All of the Loot Box Respondents' Loot Boxes are unlawful as their operation is contrary to the Criminal Code of Canada and the Loot Box Respondents are not licensed in Canada to operate gambling, gaming or lottery businesses. - 44.
-By their conduct set out herein, including but not limited to: - a. offering and operating the Loot Boxes in breach of the Criminal Code: - b. concealing the odds for their Loot Boxes; - c. failing to place safeguards to prevent minors from playing their Loot Boxes; and - making high-value items that affect game play available exclusively from Loot Boxes, thereby forcing playing to obtain Loot Boxes; - e. development, building, editing, designing, implementing, and debugging of digital games containing Loot Boxes;
+All of the Loot Box Respondents' Loot Boxes are unlawful as their operation is contrary to the Criminal Code of Canada and the Loot Box Respondents are not licensed in Canada to operate gambling, gaming or lottery businesses.

+- 44. By their conduct set out herein, including but not limited to: - a. offering and operating the Loot Boxes in breach of the Criminal Code; - b. concealing the odds for their Loot Boxes; - c. failing to place safeguards to prevent minors from playing their Loot Boxes; and - making high-value items that affect game play available exclusively from Loot Boxes, thereby forcing playing to obtain Loot Boxes;

-the Loot Box Respondents have breached the Consumer Protection Act, CQLR c P-40.1, and related enactments in other provinces subject to the scope of this action, and also the Civil Code of Québec.
+the Loot Box Respondents have breached the Consumer Protection Act, CQLR c P-40.1, and related enactments in other provinces where Class Members included in this action purchased loot boxes, and also the Civil Code of Québec.